Skip to content

 If a game passes step one, start it on whichever machine you’ll play most and link the account before you build up progress.
 Linking after the fact sometimes forces you to pick one save and discard the other.

-Most of my own library lives on the Deck, so when I find a game that genuinely syncs I start it on the Switch, because the Deck can always pull the save down later and starting on the locked-down machine first saves grief.
+Most of my own library lives on the Deck, so when I find a game that syncs I start it on the Switch, because the Deck can always pull the save down later and starting on the locked-down machine first saves grief.
 If you don’t already own a game on the device you want as your “home” copy, buy it there rather than splitting progress.
-Key sites like Fanatical and Green Man Gaming usually undercut the Switch eShop on the PC version.
+Key sites like Fanatical and game key store usually undercut the Switch eShop on the PC version, and the difference funds your microSD Express upgrade 256GB microSD Express Switch 2.

 Frequently Asked Questions